magnetde/starlark-re/README.md

 - The `re.LOCALE` flag has no effect.
 - Positions are given as byte offsets instead of character offsets (which is the default for Go and Starlark).
 - The fallback engine does not support the longest match search, so some matches starting at the same position may be not found.
-  This may result in differing outcomes compared to Python, especially at the `fullmatch` function.
+  This may result in different outcomes compared to Python, especially for the `fullmatch` function.
 - The default regex engine does not match `\b` at unicode word boundaries, while the fallback engine does.
 - There is no support for possessive repetion operators and `Pattern.scanner`.